Aliases for OXT Gene

 GeneCards Summary for OXT Gene

 OXT (Oxytocin/Neurophysin I Prepropeptide) is a Protein Coding gene.
-Diseases associated with OXT include epignathus and persistent genital arousal disorder.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with OXT include endometritis and persistent genital arousal disorder.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include neurohypophyseal hormone activity and oxytocin receptor binding.
 An important paralog of this gene is AVP.

 UniProtKB/Swiss-Prot for OXT Gene